Financial highlights and outlook

 Ecologically sustainable economic activities within the meaning of the EU taxonomy must not only contribute to at least one of the defined environmental objectives but may also have no negative impact on the other environmental objectives.
 The DNSH (Do No Significant Harm) criteria for economic activities define the minimum requirements which must be fulfilled in order to exclude any significant harm to any of the other environmental objectives.

-In the year under review, the DNSH criteria for the economic activity “Manufacture of low-carbon technologies for transport” for the Brand Group Premium were analyzed at the higher level of the Volkswagen Group.
+In the year under review, the DNSH criteria for the economic activity “Manufacture of low-carbon technologies for transport” for the Brand Group Progressive were analyzed at the higher level of the Volkswagen Group.
 For the vehicle-related business, the analysis was performed at the level of the individual production sites which manufacture or will in the future manufacture Audi vehicles that fulfill the screening criteria named under step 2 above or will do so in the future in accordance with the five-year plan.

 The Volkswagen Group’s Annual Report presents the key interpretations and analyses used by the Volkswagen Group to examine whether any substantial harm has been done to the other environmental objectives.
-The result of these assessments is that the Brand Group Premium’s vehicle-producing sites fulfilled the DNSH criteria in the year under review.
+The result of these assessments is that the Brand Group Progressive’s vehicle-producing sites fulfilled the DNSH criteria in the year under review.

 Step 4: Minimum Safeguards